rtm516/GeyserMC-wiki/Understanding-the-Config.md

 # Increase if you are getting BrokenPipe errors.
 ping-passthrough-interval: 3

+# Whether to forward player ping to the server.
+While enabling this will allow Bedrock players to have more accurate
+# ping, it may also cause players to time out more easily.
+forward-player-ping: false

-# Maximum amount of players that can connect
+# Maximum amount of players that can connect.
+This is only visual at this time and does not actually limit player count.
 max-players: 100

 # If debug messages should be sent through console